 Much credit and thanks is owed to Lawrence Grassi and the other early trail builders as well as the more recent volunteer teams.

-The second factor that makes Lake O’Hara so unique is the strictly controlled access.
-Restrictions have been in place for years, ensuring that Lake O’Hara remains just as beautiful and pristine.
+Restrictions have been in place for many years now, ensuring that Lake O’Hara remains just as beautiful and pristine.

 On most summer days, there are only around 200-300 people in the vicinity of the lake, which leaves plenty of room to breathe and enjoy the spectacular views the fullest.